Public Spaces Protection Orders

 The following amendments to the PSPO have been made as a result of consultation results received:

 - It is an offence to be verbally abusive to any person, behave in a way that causes harassment, alarm or distress, and misuse of any drugs or intoxicating substances within the boundaries of the PSPO

 - Exclusions to the PSPO have been amended to cover a wider range of assistance dogs

 Although littering was highlighted as a concern, this is not included as an offence in the PSPO, as it is already covered by other legislation.

-The full Meadowbank PSPO is available as a download, see the bottom of this page.
+The full Meadowbank PSPO is available (see 'Downloads').
 The PSPO will be enforced through a combination of CCTV monitoring, Council enforcement and Police patrols.